-To test the above hypothesis, we rely on an original dataset of collective bodies and flexibility clauses in IEAs that represents the largest IEA dataset ever used for a study on institutional design.
-Quantitative studies on the institutional design of IEAs typically look at a relatively small or unrepresentative subset of agreements: Marcoux (2009), for example, studies the design of 53 IEAs selected on the basis of available data; Green and Colgan (2013) work on a random sample of 152 IEAs; Bernauer et al. (2013) survey a selection of 211 IEAs with universal scope; Zawahri et al. (2016) analyze 391 agreements on fresh water governance; and Boockmann and Thurner (2006) investigate a sample of 400 IEAs selected for their importance.
-Our dataset covers all the 2,090 IEAs concluded between 1945 and 2018 that we could find in full text in any language.
+To test the preceding hypothesis, we rely on an original data set of collective bodies and flexibility clauses in IEAs that compose the largest IEA data set ever used for a study on institutional design.
+Quantitative studies on the institutional design of IEAs typically look at a relatively small or unrepresentative subset of agreements: Marcoux (2009), for example, studies the design of 53 IEAs selected on the basis of available data; Green and Colgan (2013) work on a random sample of 152 IEAs; Bernauer et al. (2013) survey a selection of 211 IEAs with universal scope; Zawahri et al. (2016) analyze 391 agreements on freshwater governance; and Boockmann and Thurner (2006) investigate a sample of 400 IEAs selected for their importance.
+Our data set covers all the 2,090 IEAs concluded between 1945 and 2018 that we could find in full text in any language.

-The full text of most of these IEAs were drawn from the International Environmental Agreements Database Project (Mitchell 2002-2020), supplemented by additional searches where necessary.
+The full texts of most of these IEAs were drawn from the International Environmental Agreements Database Project,3 supplemented by additional searches where necessary.
 All IEAs in the sample are legally binding agreements under international law and were concluded by at least two sovereign states.
-The primary purpose of all these 2,090 IEAs is to protect the natural world or ensure the sustainable use of natural resources.
-They include agreements on nuclear energy safety, waste disposal, water management, fishing quotas, invasive plants and endangered species.
+The primary purpose of these 2,090 IEAs is to protect the natural world or ensure the sustainable use of natural resources.
+They include agreements on nuclear energy safety, waste disposal, water management, fishing quotas, invasive plants, and endangered species.
 We excluded amendment and prolongation agreements, as they introduce bias into our analysis of the bargaining underlying the original agreement.

-We relied on human coding to collect information on the collective bodies and flexibility clauses provided in each of our 2,090 IEAs.2 We instructed a team of trained coders to read each agreement using the software NVivo and a detailed codebook.
+We relied on human coding to collect information on the collective bodies and flexibility clauses provided in each of our 2,090 IEAs.4 We instructed a team of trained coders to read each agreement using the software NVivo and a detailed codebook.
 We weeded out false positive results by using different coders to analyze the selected provisions.
-Lastly, we assessed the frequency of false negatives by asking a different coder to code 10 percent of the agreements a second time.
-Inter-coder reliability for this double coding, as measured by Cohen's kappa, is 0.706, which is considered a substantial level of agreement (Landis and Koch 1977).
+Last, we assessed the frequency of false negatives by asking a different coder to code 10 percent of the agreements a second time.
+Intercoder reliability for this double coding, as measured by Cohen's kappa, is 0.706, which is considered a substantial level of agreement (Landis and Koch 1977).

 Our main independent variable of interest is COLLECTIVE BODY.
-Coders identified clauses that either: (1) create a new collective body involving all parties, (2) establish a collective body with a subset of parties (3) or provide new functions to an existing collective body.
+Coders identified clauses that either create a new collective body involving all parties, establish a collective body with a subset of parties, or provide new functions to an existing collective body.
 The resulting variable is binary.
-It is coded 1 if one of these clauses is present in the IEA, and 0 otherwise.3 The section on robustness checks below presents alternative measures.
+It is coded 1 if one of these clauses is present in the IEA, and 0 otherwise.5 The later section on robustness checks presents alternative measures.

-We measure POWER ASYMMETRY, our moderating variable of interest, by dividing the highest GDP by the total sum of GDP for all the parties to the IEA4.
-Despite their known limitations, GDP-based measures are widely-used proxies for various dimensions of power (e.g. Bernauer et al. 2013) with reliable coverage for our broad sample of countries and years (Beckley 2018).
+We measure POWER ASYMMETRY, our moderating variable of interest, by dividing the highest GDP by the total sum of GDP for all the parties to the IEA6.
+Despite their known limitations, GDP-based measures are widely used proxies for various dimensions of power (e.g., Bernauer et al. 2013) with reliable coverage for our broad sample of countries and years.
 POWER ASYMMETRY is a concentration ratio, one of the most common measures of market or power asymmetry in economics and political science.
 This formulation of POWER ASYMMETRY accounts for the fact that in multilateral negotiations, several weak states can create a coalition and counterbalance the most powerful state in the decision-making process of a collective body.
 It also functions well as a measure of power asymmetry in bilateral settings.
 The average value of POWER ASYMMETRY is 0.77, suggesting that several IEAs are concluded under sharp power asymmetry.
-The asymmetry tends to be more pronounced with bilateral agreements; they have an average POWER ASYMMETRY of 0.86 compared to 0.56 for multilateral agreements.
-In our robustness checks, we present alternative measures of power and alternative calculations of power asymmetry.
+The asymmetry tends to be more pronounced with bilateral agreements; they